t0pd4wn/loco.sh/README.md

 *Overlays* need to be activated with the ```-o``` option.

-*Overlays* and can be selected through tree methods :
+*Overlays* can be selected through four methods :

 1. ```-O``` option: the path to a transparent image can be provided to set an overlay
 2. profile yaml: a path can be provided to set an overlay